linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 2 - International Trade Policy/Chapter 11 - Trade Policy in Developing Countries.md

 Why didn't import-substituting industrialization work the way it was supposed to?
 The most important reason seems to be that the infant industry argument is not as universally valid as many people had assumed.
 A period of protection will not create a competitive manufacturing sector if there are fundamental reasons why a country lacks a comparative advantage in manufacturing.
 Experience has shown that the reasons for failure to develop often run deeper than a simple lack of experience with manufacturing.
 Poor countries lack skilled labor, entrepreneurs, and managerial competence and have problems of social organization that make it difficult for these countries to maintain reliable supplies of everything from spare parts to electricity.
 These problems may not be beyond the reach of economic policy, but they cannot be solved by trade policy: An import quota can allow an inefficient manufacturing sector to survive, but it cannot directly make that sector more efficient.
 The infant industry argument is that, given the temporary shelter of tariffs or quotas, the manufacturing industries of less-developed nations will learn to be efficient.
 In practice, this is not always, or even usually, true.

 With import substitution failing to deliver the promised benefits, attention turned to the costs of the policies used to promote industry.
 On this issue, a growing body of evidence showed that the protectionist policies of many less-developed countries badly distorted incentives.
 Part of the problem was that many countries used excessively complex methods to promote their infant industries.
 That is, they used elaborate and often overlapping import quotas, exchange controls, and domestic content rules instead of simple tariffs.
-It is often difficult to determine how much protection an administrative
+It is often difficult to determine how much protection an administrative regulation is actually providing, and studies show that the degree of protection is often both higher and more variable across industries than the government intended.

 <table><tr><td>TABLE 11-3</td><td>Effective Protection of Manufacturing
 in Some Developing Countries (percent)</td></tr><tr><td>Mexico (1960)</td><td>26</td></tr><tr><td>Philippines (1965)</td><td>61</td></tr><tr><td>Brazil (1966)</td><td>113</td></tr><tr><td>Chile (1961)</td><td>182</td></tr><tr><td>Pakistan (1963)</td><td>271</td></tr><tr><td colspan="2">Source: Bela Balassa, The Structure of Protection in Developing